EMPAT94/empat94.github.io/_gs/Chapter 28 - A Hero's Welcome (1).md

 "Um, sorry was just lost in thought."
 (Arya)

 "'Twas that goon prince, bloody minger."
-(Carol, bursting out) "He was quite insistent on Arya last night.
+(Carol, bursting out) "He was quite insistent with Arya last night.
 I saw 'em scurry off after lunch."

 "What happened?"
 (Divin, severely)

-"Nothing!
-It wasn't as bad as Carol made it sound.
-I'm slightly astounded, is all."
-(Arya, smiling slightly)
+"Nothing happened!
+It wasn't as bad as Carol made it sound."
+(Arya)

 'Ah, I guess the courting manners of medieval princes do not suit the sensibilities of modern women.
 Heh.'